-19. Soil Type 2 has been mapped at the north east and south west of the site.
+19. Soil Type 2 has been mapped at the south western end of the site.
 These soils differ from those described above by generally having no upper subsoil over the clay.
 A typical profile has a slightly to moderately stony heavy clay loam or occasionally medium clay loam topsoil overlying a greyish brown or pale brown strongly mottled slowly permeable clay.
 The subsoil is variably stony.
 These soils have been assessed as Wetness Class III or IV.